 The resort has become the busiest and most popular resort in Zakynthos, especially with families.
 The town is home to a wide range of souvenir shops and traditional tavernas and cuisine from worldwide.
 Tsilivi is also home to Zante’s best waterpark.

 Laganas is popular with both families and young people.
 It’s an excellent resort to stay in as you explore Zakynthos with plenty to see and do.
 Laganas beach is one of the best beaches in Zante and one of the longest too (9km).

 While you are in Laganas, you can visit Cameo Island.
 The wedding venue in Mamma Mia, Cameo is a small island attached to Zakynthos by a small bridge.
 Once on the island, you can relax on the beach with stunning views onto Laganas bay or sip a cold drink at the bar.

 Boat trips can be booked to view Marathonissi and maybe even some turtles close up.
 There’s so much to be seen from the water.
 The blue caves are one of Zante’s most popular attractions.
-When inside the caves, the reflections turn the water a fantastic shade of blue!
+The reflections turn the water a fantastic shade of blue when inside the caves!
 Other famous sights include Shipwreck beach and banana beach.
-Click here to view the tours available in Zante.

 Best for: History, atmosphere, beaches, ease of access

 Corfu has a special place when it comes to the Greek islands.
 It is located on the Western side of Greece and offers excellent beaches facing the emerald waters of the Adriatic.
 Another huge positive for Corfu is the lack of wind that blows through the Cycladic islands like Mykonos and Santorini.